gauthier2170/Projet-Mars-2025/README.md

 examples = [
     "What is the capital of France?",
     "What are the three primary colors?",
-    "Traduit la phrase : What happened ?",
+    "Traduit : What happened ?",
     "Give three tips for staying healthy."
 ]